storesafe/cordova-sqlcipher-adapter/README.md

 # Installing

 ## Windows (8.1) target platform

+**IMPORTANT:** The Cordova CLI currently does not support all Windows target platforms due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866).
+Please use `plugman` instead [TBD DESCRIPTION TO BE MERGED]

+### Using Cordova CLI

+TBD TO BE REMOVED

 **WARNING:** This is still in experimental state.
 Please read and follow these items very carefully.
 - Please make sure your Cordova tooling is updated: `npm update -g cordova cordova-windows`